siri404-gh/blog-posts/blog/save-money-when-elon-musk-tweets.md

 &nbsp;

 So the other day I was looking at various ways to save or invest my money.
-The energy crisis, recession and soaring cost of living pushed me to think of ways I could save up.
+The energy crisis, recession, inflation and soaring cost of living pushed me to think of ways I could save up.
 I looked at ISAs, properties, stock markets, forex and what not.
 They all involved a considerable amount of risk, and so I thought in depth about money and about life in general.

 Coincidentially that day, Elon Musk was on a tweeting spree.
 I got about 13 tweets back to back from him and thats when I began to wonder how much money I'd save if I saved a pound for every one of his tweet.
 Thats when this idea dawned on me and I created this smart applet using IFTTT which did exactly that.
 It basically connects to your twitter and automatically moves a pound to a pot of your choice every time it detects a tweet from Elon Musk.
 Now, he tweets at a rate of 7/day.
 Thats £2,555 saved in a year.
 You can customize the amount if you feel its hitting your wallet in a bad way.